-- 8 Only if necessary, adjust the supply pressure as follows;insert a pressure gauge into the port shown on figure and act on on the pump adjusting screw VR.
-Pressure values are indicated at the beginning of this paragraph. - 9 in order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge) without changing the air flow rate set during the gas operation adjustments (see previous paragraph): checking always the combustion parameters, the adjustment is to be performed by means of the SV2 adjusting cam screw (see picture) when the cam has reached the high flame position. - once the oil rate is adjusted at the maximum output (the air rate was adjusted in the gas regulation), go on with the point to point adjustment on the SV2 (light oil side) adjusting cam as to reach the minimum output point, as described on the next steps. - 11 as for the point-to-point regulation, move the gas low flame microswitch a little lower than the maximum position (90°); - set the TAB thermostat to the minimum in order that the actuator moves progressively towards the low flame position (as far as fully-modulating burners, see the related paragraph); - move the low flame cam to the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to the lower position: screw V2 to increase the rate, unscrew to decrease. - 14 Move again cam III towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 15 The low flame position must never match the ignition position that is why the cam must be set 20°- 30° more than the ignition position.
+9 the nozzle suplly pressure already factory-set and must not be changed.
+Only if necessary, adjust the supply pressure as follows (see related paragraph); insert a pressure gauge into the port shown on Fig. 12 and act on on the pump adjusting screw VR (see Fig. 11) as to get the nozzle pressure at 20bar (Monarch or Fluidics nozzles - see page 40-34).

+in order to get the maximum oil flow rate, adjust the pressure (reading its value on the PG pressure gauge) without changing the air flow rate set during the gas operation adjustments (see previous paragraph): checking always the combustion parameters, the adjustment is to be performed by means of the SV2 adjusting cam screw (see picture) when the cam has reached the high flame position.

+- 11 as for the point-to-point regulation in order to set the cam foil shape, move the oil low flame microswitch a little lower than the maximum position (90°); - set the TAB thermostat (as for fully-modulating burners, see next paragraphs) to the minimum in order that the actuator moves progressively towards the low flame position; - 13 move the oil low flame cam towards the minimum to move the actuator towards the low flame until the two bearings find the adjusting screw that refers to a lower position: screw V2 to increase the rate, unscrew to decrease, in order to get the pressure as showed on chart/diagram on "ADJUSTMENT PROCEDURE FOR LIGHT OIL OPERATION" on page 40, according to the requested rate. - 14 Move again the oil low flame cam towards the minimum to meet the next screw on the adjusting cam and repeat the previous step; go on this way as to reach the desired low flame point. - 15 The low flame position must never match the ignition position that is why the related cam must be set 20°- 30° more than the ignition position.